 - Slow Cooker Cilantro Lime Chicken

-Did you make these Mexican stuffed peppers?
+Did you make these Low Carb Mexican Stuffed Peppers?
 I’d love to know how they turned out!
-Leave a comment and a rating below
+Leave a comment and a rating below.

 Low Carb Mexican Stuffed PeppersPrint Recipe Rate this Recipe Pin Recipe

 - 9×13 Casserole Dish